lpurgitoryl/R-Shell/README.md

 	*will perform the logics for and, or, and semicolon, Currently cannot do logic for multiple arguments, also makes a constructor with ARGBASE pointing left and right.
 Contains a execute function which is derived from its parent class.

 6. `Exe_class`
 	*performs fork(), execvp(), and waitpid(), in its own header file.
 Has the function eval to perform these tasks.
 This class will also perform flags from using the test syscall.
+This is done by using stat().
 Also should perform connector logic by using can_execute on the root.

 ## Protoypes/Research